Usbac/wolff/docs/pagination.md

 ## General methods

-In the method examples a `pagination` variable will be used which is an instance of `\Utilities\Pagination`.

-Keep in mind that the set methods can be chained for syntactic sugar, so the following code is valid:
+Keep in mind that the methods can be chained for syntactic sugar, so the following code is valid:

 ```php
 $pagination->setTotal(100)